ZenRadLad/Java11certification/README.md

 * Create worker threads using Runnable and Callable, and manage concurrency using an ExecutorService and java.util.concurrent API
 * Develop thread-safe code, using different locking mechanisms and java.util.concurrent API

-### Secure Coding in Java SE Application
+### Java Platform Module System
-* Develop code that mitigates security threats such as denial of service, code injection, input validation and ensure data integrity
-* Secure resource access including filesystems, manage policies and execute privileged code

-### Localization
-* Implement Localization using Locale, resource bundles, and Java APIs to parse and format messages, dates, and numbers
+* How modular project compiles and runs
+* Declare, use, and expose modules, including the use of services
+* Deploy and execute modular applications, including automatic modules